The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

-We will now focus on the issue concerning the Kat\v{e}tov preorder (see Section \ref{sec:af_sf_nf}) and transferring the BJNP or JNP from one space onto another.
+We finish Section \ref{sec:nf_char_jnp_bjnp} investigating the issue of transferring the BJNP or JNP from one space $N_F$ onto another via a Kat\v{e}tov reduction.
 Let us recall here that the inclusion $F\subseteq G$, for filters on $\omega$, implies that $F\le_{K}G$.

 \begin{proposition} Let $F$ and $G$ be free filters on $\omega$ such that $F\le_{K}G$.
 Then, \begin{enumerate} \item if $N_G$ has the JNP, then $N_F$ has the JNP; \item if $N_G$ has the BJNP, then $N_F$ has the BJNP; \item if $S_G$ has the JNP, then $S_F$ has the JNP. \end{enumerate} \end{proposition} \begin{proof}